-Puerto Rico’s governor says there will be ‘hell to pay’ if officials withheld mortality data
+Puerto Rico governor: There will be ‘hell to pay’ if officials withheld mortality data

 One researcher who worked on the Harvard study told CNN that the Puerto Rican government did not provide them with data they requested.
 Rosselló said there would be “hell to pay” if officials from his government were found to be withholding mortality statistics from researchers.

 “I really want this to be very transparent.
 I want the truth to come out.
 That’s the bottom line.
-And I want us to learn from this tragedy.”
+And I want us to learn from this tragedy,” he said.